-Owning a home means having a little piece of the world where your family can grow – a place that is finally your own, where you’ll have countless get togethers and raise your family.
+Owning a home means having a little piece of the world that is completely your own – where you’ll have countless get-togethers, adopt a pet and raise your family.

-It is also a cornerstone of your family’s financial future because it’s a substantial asset that’s likely to grow.
+It is also a cornerstone of your family’s financial future because it’s a substantial asset that’s likely to grow in value.
 But even the best-made plans are not certain, so homeowners need a way to protect their mortgage from falling to their partner or a co-signer if they were no longer around.

-The second I closed on my home, I received a letter in the mail every day warning me that I needed to buy mortgage insurance.
+The second I closed on my home, I received a letter in the mail every day warning me that I needed to buy mortgage life insurance.
 As someone who works in the life insurance industry, even I had moments of doubt that I was throwing away an important piece of mail.
-(Also, any letter that’s red and includes all caps text scares me.)
+(Also, any letter featured red, all caps text unnerves me.)

-Mortgage insurance is very different from term life insurance, so it’s important you understand what kind of coverage is being offered to you and what you actually need.
+Mortgage life insurance, sometimes called mortgage protection insurance, is very different from term life insurance, so it’s important you understand what kind of coverage is being offered to you and what you actually need.
 Here, we’ll help you understand the difference between these two types of coverage and, most importantly, how you can keep one of your most costly assets from becoming a financial burden.

 Keep your home from becoming a significant liability